MichaelCurrin/docsify-js-tutorial/docs/README.md

 Note that this works _without_ editing your existing docs and _without_ building any HTML pages.
 The rendering is done on the client-side in a single page application, running on _index.html_.

 ## Quickstart

 ### Setup

-No installation needed.
-Just a connection to the internet in order to load the _Docsify_ library in the browser.
+No installation is needed.

+You need connection to the internet in order to load the _Docsify_ library in the browser.

 ### Run locally